The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 The chewable tablet should be chewed before you swallow it.

 Shake the oral suspension (liquid) well just before you measure a dose.
 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-Use the calcium carbonate powder as directed.
+Use the Cal-Gest powder as directed.
 Allow the powder to dissolve completely, then consume the mixture.

 Store at room temperature away from moisture and heat.